kahypar/mt-kahypar/mt-kahypar/partition/refinement/gains/README.md

 - ```partition/refinement/gains/bipartitioning_policy.h```: Add the ```GainPolicy``` type of your new objective function to the switch statements in ```useCutNetSplitting(...)``` and ```nonCutEdgeMultiplier(...)```.
 You can copy one of the existing parameters of an other objective function for now.
 An explanation how to configure these functions properly follows later.
 - Create a folder for your objective function in ```partition/refinement/gains```.
 We will later add here all relevant gain computation techniques.

-*TODO*: describe how the user can see that the initial setup works and describe what still fails.
-Moreover, describe how the new objective function can be selected from the command line interface.
+At this point, you can run Mt-KaHyPar with your new objective function by adding the command line parameter ```-o <string description of your objective function>```.
+At the end of the partitioning process, you should see the value of your new objective function (directly under the *Partitioning Result* section).
+However, running Mt-KaHyPar debug mode will fail due to failing assertions.

 ## Initial Partitioning